Digital Futures MA Information Session

 What to expect:

-• Meet Programme Directors Dr Giota Alevizou and Dr Rob Gallagher.
+• Hear from Programme Directors Dr Giota Alevizou and Dr Rob Gallagher (pre-recorded).

-• An overview of KEATS, our online learning platform, from our Student Success Team
+• See a walkthrough of KEATS, our online learning platform.

 Why study with King’s Faculty of Arts and Humanities?

-• Home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's most pressing challenges
+• We're home to the Digital Futures and Global Cultures Institutes, which showcase how arts and humanities expertise can address society's most pressing challenges.

 Dr Giota Alevizou